 After being cut, Welch continued to play semi-pro ball for “seven or eight years.”
 While he was playing semi-pro, he met a pretty girl at a beauty pageant by the name of Arlene Ruth Spiel.
 She became his wife on June 18, 1947.
 They remained married until her passing at the age of 89 on June 7, 2015.

 Welch opened a clothing store with a partner in South Dakota shortly after their marriage.
 After he sold his part of the business to become a traveling salesman for Levi Strauss, Milt and Arlene lived in Montana and Texas before finally settling down in Eugene, Oregon in 1967.
 Together they had three sons: Doug, who is retired from the sheriff’s department in Springfield, Oregon; Stewart, a minister in Arizona; and Richard, a financial planner in Eugene.

-As of this writing, Welch, who retired in 1984, was approaching his 92nd birthday.
-He still resides in Eugene.
+Welch retired in 1984 and remained in Eugene before his death at the age of 94 on February 9, 2019.
 “I had a good marriage of 68 years, and a good family.
 And I learned to be honest and work hard, that’s the best advice I could give them.”7

 Grateful acknowledgment to Milt Welch for his memories (in-person interview with Dave Mendonca, March 18, 2015 and follow-up by telephone, June 15, 2015).
 Unless otherwise indicated, all Welch quotes come from those interviews.

 The author also accessed 1930 and 1940 census data from myheritage.com, census-online.com, and 1940census.archives.gov

 1 Milt Welch, quoted in “These Eyes Have Seen,” a website that documents and shares the stories of elders in celebration of them, April 10, 2016 (http://theseeyeshaveseenproject.tumblr.com/post/142562181572/milt-welch-...)